Exodus: Gods and Kings: Plot

 In 1300 BC, Moses, a general and accepted member of the Egyptian royal family, prepares to attack an encamped Hittite army with Prince Ramesses at Kadesh.
-A High Priestess divines a prophecy from animal intestines, which she relates to Ramesses's father, Seti I. She tells the two men of the prophecy, in which "a leader" (either Moses or Ramesses) will be "saved" and the savior "will someday lead."
-During the battle, Moses saves Ramesses' life, leaving both men troubled.
-Later, Moses volunteers to go to the city of Pithom in place of his cousin to meet with the Viceroy Hegep, who oversees the Hebrew slaves.
-Upon his arrival, he encounters the slave Joshua being lashed and questions the vicious lashing.
-Moses is appalled by the horrific conditions the slaves must toil in.
-Moses meets with the slave elders to see if the slaves are planning on sedition as claimed by the Viceroy.
-After said meetings, Moses receives a message via Joshua that Nun is looking for him.
-Moses finds Nun in the prayer house where Nun informs him of his true lineage; he is the child of Hebrew parents who was sent by his sister Miriam to be raised by Pharaoh's daughter (he was born during the extermination of the Jewish heirs).
-Moses is stunned at the revelation and leaves angrily; during which he is attacked by two guards whom he quickly kills.
-However, two Hebrew spies overhear Nun's story and report their discovery to the Viceroy.
+A High Priestess divines a prophecy, which she relates to Ramesses's father, Seti I. Seti tells the two men of the prophecy, in which either Moses or Ramesses will save the other and become a leader.
+During the battle, Moses saves Ramesses, leaving both men troubled.

+Later, Moses volunteers to go to the city of Pithom to meet with the Viceroy Hegep, who oversees the Hebrew slaves.
+Upon his arrival, he encounters the slave Joshua being lashed and is appalled by the other slaves' conditions.
+Moses later learns from Joshua that Nun is looking for him.
+Moses finds Nun in the prayer house where Nun informs him of his true lineage; he is the child of Hebrew parents, born during the extermination of the Jewish heirs, who was sent by his sister Miriam to be raised by Pharaoh's daughter.
+Moses is stunned at this and leaves angrily; as he does, he is attacked by two guards, whom he kills.
+However, two Hebrews overhear Nun's story and report it to the Viceroy.

-Moses returns home where soon after Seti dies, and Ramesses becomes the new Pharaoh (Ramesses II).
-Hegep, the viceroy reveals Moses's true lineage to Ramesses, but Ramesses is unconvinced.
+Soon after, Seti dies, and Ramesses becomes the new Pharaoh, Ramesses II.
+Hegep reveals Moses's true lineage to Ramesses, but Ramesses is unconvinced.
 At the urging of Queen Tuya, he interrogates the servant Miriam, who denies being Moses's sister.
-When Ramesses threatens to cut off her arm, Moses intervenes saving her and confirms he is a Hebrew.
+When Ramesses threatens to cut off her arm, Moses intervenes and confirms he is a Hebrew.
 Although Tuya wants Moses killed, Ramesses, still unwilling to believe the story, exiles him instead.
 Before leaving Egypt, Moses meets with his adopted mother and Miriam, who refer to him by his birth name of Moshe.
-Following a journey into the desert, Moses comes to Midian where he meets Zipporah and her father, Jethro.
+Following a journey into the desert where Moses kills two assassins sent after him, Moses comes to Midian where he meets Zipporah and her father, Jethro.
 Moses becomes a shepherd, marries Zipporah, and has a son, Gershom.